 The Council continues to be an active member of the Cardiff Capital Region City Deal initiative.
-This Council will make a 6.1% contribution to the £120 million with the percentage being based on its proportion of the regional population, and fund the annual costs of this investment.
-The development and management of this £120 million is the responsibility of the CCRCD Regional Cabinet.
-The capital contribution in 2020/21 of £122,862 (£0 in 2019/20) was less than anticipated due to projects not being completed as planned.
+In total this Council will make a 6.1% contribution to the £120 million project, with the percentage being based on its proportion of the regional population, and which will fund the annual costs of this investment.
+The development and management of the £120 million investment is the responsibility of the CCRCD Regional Cabinet.

+The revenue contribution required during the year was £71,263 (£67,870 in 2020/21).
+The capital contribution to the project was not required during 2021/22 (£122,862 in 2020/21) due to projects not being completed as planned.